OlinykFS/OlinykFS/README.md

 # Hello!
 I'm a Full Stack Developer
-Hello!
+<b>Hello!
 My name is Oleh.
-I am a Full stack developer who creates websites using technologies such as Html, Scss, JavaScript, Java Spring, PHP and WordPress.
+I am a Full stack developer who creates websites using technologies such as Html, Scss, JavaScript, Java Spring, PHP and WordPress.</b>

 ##